Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which practice includes the use of approaches such as Lean, Agile and DevOps with the aim of facilitating a greater amount of change at a quicker rate?

 - [ ] Service Desk.
-- [ ] Monitoring and event management.
+- [ ] Monitoring and Event Management.
 - [ ] Service Level Management.
 - [x] Continual Improvement.